By Chris Lomon

 “My daughter, she’s no quitter,” started Brian Wenc.
 “There’s never been a day I didn’t know that.”

 He knew that before she could walk or talk.
 He knew that the day she was born three months premature.
-He knew that when the doctors came in to speak with him and his wife, Carolyne, with some sobering news.
+He knew that when the doctors came in to speak to him and his wife, Carolyne, with some sobering news.

 “They told us she might not make it,” recalled Brian.
 “If she did make it, there was a strong likelihood she’d have to deal with some tough obstacles.”